 What's Included in the Price

-- Cutting, fitting, and fixing at the wall-ceiling junction with adhesive and fasteners
+- Cutting, fitting, and fixing at the wall-ceiling junction with cornice cement and fasteners

 Painting is separate.
 Cornice must be installed first, then filled, sanded, and painted.
-The reverse order (painting before installation) does not work because the filling and sanding at joins and mitres damages any existing paint finish.
+The reverse order does not work because the filling and sanding at joins and mitres damages any existing paint finish.
+For rooms with new plasterboard ceilings, cornice installation is typically scheduled after the plasterboard is finished but before painting.

 What Affects the Cost

 - Heritage profile matching.
 Melbourne's inner suburbs have some of the most elaborate residential cornice profiles in Australia.
-If your renovation needs to match an existing profile that is no longer in production, a custom mould is made from the original.
+If your renovation needs to match an existing profile that is no longer in production, a custom mould is made from the original ($200–$500 for mould creation, $40–$80+/m for the run).
 This adds per-metre cost but gives an exact match.

 - Multi-part cornice.
-Some period homes have cornice assemblies that are actually multiple separate pieces (a main cornice, a frieze, and sometimes a picture rail) creating a layered effect.
-Each element needs separate installation.
+Some period homes have cornice assemblies that are actually multiple separate pieces: a main cornice, a frieze, and sometimes a picture rail, creating a layered effect.
+Each element needs separate installation, which multiplies the per-room cost.

-- Square-set.
-Converting from cornice to square-set is popular in contemporary Melbourne renovations.
+- Square-set or shadowline.
+Converting from cornice to square-set ($12–$20/m) or shadowline is popular in contemporary Melbourne renovations.
 The labour for Level 5 finishing at the join is more than standard cornice installation, despite looking simpler.

 - Ceiling height.
 Many Melbourne period homes have ceilings above 3m.
-This makes cornice work slower due to the working height and the need for taller access equipment.
+This makes cornice work slower due to the working height and the need for scaffolding ($100–$300/day hire).

 - Number of rooms.
 Multiple rooms reduce the per-metre cost.
-A single room carries a minimum charge.
+A single room carries a minimum charge ($250–$400).

 Simple cove cornice in one room of a modern home sits toward $150.
 Ornate multi-part cornice across several rooms in a Victorian terrace, with custom profile matching, ceiling roses, old cornice removal, and 3m+ ceilings pushes toward $1,450.